biadelmiro/UDACITY_intro_to_javascript_course/README.md

 **Returns:** false

 ### Comments
 You can use comments to help explain your code and make things clearer.
+In JavaScript, comments are marked with a double forward-slash //.

 ### Quiz: First Expression (2-1)